Western Michigan University

 - Holistic health, trauma recovery

-Dr. Angela Moe is an affiliated faculty member of the global and international studies program at Western Michigan University and serves on the program's Faculty Advisory Council.
+Dr. Angela Moe is an allied faculty member of the global and international studies program and a professor of Sociology at Western Michigan University.

 She approaches her research primarily through a feminist qualitative epistemology that lends itself to in-depth interviewing, participant observation and field research.